eirik211/Number-Recognition-AI/README.md

 This proccess is then repeated for every other weight, that is connecting the hidden- with the output-layer.

 ### Adjusting the weights between the input- and the hidden-layer
+Let's once again look at just one weight and call it `wy`.
+It connects `ni` (neuron in the input layer) and `nh` (neuron in the hidden layer).
+This procedure is very similar to the one above.
+The only difference is, that the partial derivative of the cost with respect to `nh` is not as easy to calculate.